We'll come to you

 Meet the Museums at Kensington Central Library

-Leighton House and Sambourne House are delighted to team up with Kensington Central Library Join our Learning and Curatorial team as they will offer a series of free workshops and talks.
-All sessions are free and open to the public; participants don't need to pre-book, simply turn up on the day!
+Leighton House and Sambourne House are delighted to team up with Kensington Central Library to offer a series of free workshops and talks.
+Reserve your place via RBKC Libraries Eventbrite.

 Children’s Library, Ground Floor, Kensington Central Library, 12 Phillimore Walk, London W8 7RX